TobiasPankner/Gleam-giveaway-bot/README.md

 ## Warning

 Usage of this script is forbidden by the TOS of gleam and will probably get you banned.
-**DO NOT USE WITH YOUR REAL ACCOUNTS.** They will get spammed with messages and potentially flagged for suspicous activity.
+**DO NOT USE WITH YOUR REAL ACCOUNTS OR EMAIL.** They will get spammed with messages and potentially flagged for suspicous activity.
 Use at your own risk.

 ## Prerequisites